aws-samples/amazon-efs-workshop/scenarios/magento/README.md

 #### Hosting Magento in S3 ####

 The Magento binary will need to be made available to the CloudFormation scripts.
-This is accomplished by hosting the file an S3 bucket, with permissions allowing CloudFormation to access both the bucket and file.
+This is accomplished by hosting the file an S3 bucket, with permissions allowing us to access both the bucket and file.

 **Step 1:** Sign in to the [AWS Management Console](https://console.aws.amazon.com/console/home) and navigate to the S3 service page